Budget cuts to slash U.S. Army to smallest since before World War Two

 "I think the personnel pieces are the trickiest for them," she added, saying the challenge for the Pentagon was judging "in advance what is most likely to be accepted, particularly in a mid-term election year, and what is off the table."

+The proposed cuts ran into resistance from senior lawmakers in both houses of Congress.

-Congressional Republicans criticized the proposed cuts.
-Representative Buck McKeon, the chairman of the House Armed Services Committee, said it would be "foolish" to change military benefits before a report on the issue next year.
-Representative Randy Forbes, a Virginia Republican, accused the president of being "far from serious" on defense.
+Representative Buck McKeon, the Republican chairman of the House Armed Services Committee, said it would be "foolish" to change military benefits before a report on the issue next year, while Senator Carl Levin, the Democratic head of the Senate Armed Services Committee, said the Pentagon would have "heavy challenge" convincing lawmakers to retire the A-10 fleet.

 Hagel said the Pentagon plans to reduce the size of the Army to between 440,000 and 450,000 soldiers.
 The Army is currently about 520,000 soldiers and had been planning to draw down to about 490,000 in the coming year.